-The following health information technology (HIT) measures are derived from the Department of Health's 2019 HIT Survey.
+The following health information technology (HIT) measures are derived from the Department of Health's 2021 HIT Survey.
 Measures have been publicly reported annually for physicians since 2009 and for advanced practice registered nurses (APRNs) and physician assistants (PAs) since 2014.
 The HIT survey transferred to a biannual distribution in 2015.
-Measures are reported at both the summary (i.e., aggregate) level (see the Detailed Reports[†]) and at the individual practitioner level^{††}.
-The 2019 individual practitioner report includes a new publically reported measure, use of e-prescribing for controlled substances.
+Measures are reported at both the summary (i.e., aggregate) level (see the Detailed Reports+) and at the individual practitioner level++.
+The 2021 individual practitioner report includes a new publically reported measure: use of telemedicine.

 Note: In the following specifications, "practitioners" refers to physicians, APRNs and/or PAs.
-The 2019 Practitioner Report includes an updated set of measures; the use of e-prescribing for controlled substances was added and two measures (the use of EHR functionality and the use of EHR for patient engagement) were removed.
+The 2021 Practitioner Report includes an updated set of measures; the use of telemedicine was added and another measure (practitioners experiencing HIT-related stress) was removed.